 Action step: Remember, eating fat does not make us fat.
 Eating more calories than the amount of energy we expend, through regular movement and exercise, causes weight gain.
 Enjoy your food!
-And choose savory, high-fat, nutrient-dense foods.
+And use traditional fats like butter, extra virgin olive oil, avocado oil, and ghee in your savory, high-fat, nutrient-dense dishes.

 When we increase fat, we also need to support the systems that digest that fat.
 Digestive bitters are my favorite supplement!

 They adjust the stomach’s pH by triggering the liver to produce bile and detoxify.
 Bitters also trigger the gallbladder to release bile into the stomach.
 Then, the bile helps food digest more efficiently through the entire alimentary canal.